 Our third experiment yielded partial support for our hypothesis.
 We established a significant three-way Condition × Prime × Target interaction, consistent with our preregistered hypotheses.
 In the typical WIT, Black primes facilitated gun responses relative to tool responses, whereas White primes had little effect.
 In the modified WIT, however, Black primes facilitated Black-face responses relative to gun responses; White primes had a similar, but slightly weaker, effect.

 The hypothesized specific contrast, however, received only ambiguous support.
 The predicted reversal, in that White primes would impair gun responses in the typical WIT but facilitate them in the modified WIT, was what some might call “marginally significant.”

 Data collection suffered from a number of shortcomings owing to the limited resources available at the time: subjects performed far fewer trials of the task; data was collected in noisy, public areas such as dining halls and coffee shops; data included that of friends, family, and psychologists.

-We prepared a fourth experiment that would address compare the RM contrast and shifting association hypotheses.
+We prepared a fourth experiment to compare the RM contrast and shifting association hypotheses.
 This experiment again changed the target categories, rather than the prime categories; the modified-WIT replaced the tool category with a group of heterogeneous stimuli for which response facilitation could not be explained by a sensible single association.

 Experiment 4

-One reviewer pointed out that the phenomenon as examined in studies 1 and 2 could be explained by transient shifts in the associated content primed by stimuli.
-For example, in study 1, White primes prepared gun responses when compared to abstract neutral stimuli, but these primes prepared tool responses when compared to Black primes.
-This phenomenon fits our preferred explanation, that Black primes occupy the gun response, thereby coercing White primes towards the opposite response.
-However, it cannot be ruled out that seeing Black primes makes White primes somehow seem more orderly or industrious by contrast.

 To address this possibility, we examined another modified version of the WIT.
 In this version, the tool category was replaced by a set of four heterogeneous stimuli: an abstract neutral image from the IAPS, a banana, a giraffe, and a grip-strength tool.